grommet/grommet-simple/README.md

 # grommet-simple: a minimalist structure for grommet

-For now this is being used to test the CSS modules + PostCSS migration.
+For now this is being used to test the CSJS migration.

 **THIS IS A WORK IN PROGRESS**